bryandevelops/Instagram/README.md

 # Instagram - Part I

-This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.
+This is an Instagram clone with a custom Parse backend that allows a user to sign up or sign in, post photos with captions, and view a global photos feed.

 Time spent: **15** hours spent in total